 Data is the lifeblood of the ProActive Kids Foundation.
 Without data, we are unable to determine how we have helped the participants and their families during the course of the program.
 ProActive Kids and our hospital partners utilize the data to evaluate the intervention effort in the communities we serve.

-data is taken in two different categories: body composition change and behavioral change.
+data is taken in two different categories: BODY COMPOSITION and behavioral change.

-1. body composition: while they may not see a huge decrease in their weight in pounds, the majority see a decrease in their body fat percent, fat mass and fat free mass, showing that their body composition is changing with increased exercise and a change in their diet. measurements are taken in week 1, 3, 6, and 8.
-Download Body Composition Data and Parent Testimonials
+BIOMETRICS: while participants may not see a large decrease in their weight in pounds, the majority see a decrease in their body fat percent, fat mass and fat free mass, showing that their body composition is changing with increased exercise and change in diet. measurements are taken in week 1, 3, 6, and 8.

 FAT FREE MASS

 65.6% or 624 out of 951 saw an increase in Fat Free Mass (FFM).
 FFM is comprised of the nonfat components of the human body.
 Skeletal muscle, bone and water are all examples of fat-free mass.
 Examples: Fat-free mass can refer to any body tissue that does not contain fat, such as bones, organs, etc. Calculation: total body weight - weight of body fat = weight of lean body mass

 58.5% or 585 out of 999 participants saw a decrease in their body weight over duration of the 8 week program.

 2.behavioral change: POST-PROGRAM PROGRESSION SURVEYS TAKEN AT PROGRAM COMPLETION MEASURE: